 In addtion, it also provides hyperlinks to several useful bioinformatics annotation databases on sequence variants (GWASrap), genes (GeneCards) and pathways (MsigDB).

-New analysis procedure in the KGG4.1.
 Please read the user-manual of KGG4 for details.

 |References & Citations: